minjo1234/TIL/3.Resource/CS/SAA/Private vs Public IP (IPv4).md

 - You can attach it to one instance at a time

 - With an Elastic address, you can mask the failure of an instance or software by rapidly remapping the address to another instance in your account

+- You can only have 5 Elastic IP in your account ( you can ask AWS to increase that).

+- Overall, try to avoid using Elastic IP.
+	-